algolab-quantique/pauliarray/documentation/source/tutorials/fermion_to_qubit_mapping.rst

     second_q_hamiltonian = problem.hamiltonian.second_q_op()

 ---------------------------------
-Jordan Wigner Mapping with qiskit
+Jordan Wigner Mapping with Qiskit
 ---------------------------------

-Carrying out the mapping with qiskit is pretty straight forward.
+Carrying out the mapping with Qiskit is pretty straight forward.
 The result is a :code:`SparsePauliOp`.
 We can measure the time it takes to complete the process.

 .. code:: python